AllenXT/ShopWeb/README.md

-# ShopWeb
+# Github ShopWeb Project
+>This Project is for Chingu solo pre-project requirement.

+---
+## Overview

-The home page of a shopping web
+The home page of a shopping web is created for Chingu solo pre-project.